 What is the national data opt-out?

-It is a service that enables the public to register to opt-out of their confidential patient information being used for research and planning.
+It is a service that allows the public to register to opt-out of their confidential patient information being used for research and planning.
 The public can change their national data opt-out choice at any time.

 What is confidential patient information?